Archdiocese of Genoa: An Archbishopric

 According to Pope Innocent II's bull, the archbishop of Genoa was to be consecrated only by the pope.
 This stipulation was changed by Pope Alexander III in a bull of 9 April 1161, which specified that the archbishop of Genoa, like the archbishop of Pisa, was to be consecrated by his suffragan bishops.
 Another bull of 25 March 1162 repeated the order.

 Failed election

 In 1288, on the death of Archbishop Bernardus, the Chapter met and conducted several ballots to choose his successor.
 They were unsuccessful in coalescing around a candidate, and therefore appointed a committee of four Canons to choose the next Archbishop.
 The four members, Nicolinus de Camilla, Jacobus de Voragine, Thedisius Fieschi, and Ottobono Spinola, were unable to come to an agreement, and therefore resigned the choice to the Pope.
-On 4 June 1288, Pope Nicholas IV appointed as Administrator of the diocese of Genoa the current Latin Patriarch of Antioch, Obizzo Fieschi, a nephew of Pope Innocent IV, who had been driven out of his own diocese by the Saracens (propter Agarenorum perfidiam).
+On 4 June 1288, Pope Nicholas IV appointed as Administrator of the diocese of Genoa the contemporary Latin Patriarch of Antioch, Obizzo Fieschi, a nephew of Pope Innocent IV, who had been driven out of his own diocese by the Saracens (propter Agarenorum perfidiam).
 In 1292, Opizzo Fieschi resigned, and Pope Nicholas appointed Jacobus de Voragine to the Archbishopric of Genoa.